 19. Cook something.
 Apartment rentals make it easier to have access to a kitchen while you travel and when it’s raining, comfort food goes down a treat.
 If you don’t have access to a kitchen, look for a local cooking course.

 20. Visit a museum.
 Even the smallest, one-horse towns tend to have a museum and it’s a great activity in the rain which also leaves you feeling like you’ve explored something of your destination.
-For better immersion, try to find a guide to talk you through the museum.
+For better immersion, try to find a guide to walk you through the museum.

 21. Make some new friends.
 Those people hanging around in the lobby – they’re bored and frustrated too.
 Strike up a conversation.
 You never know, they could become friends for life or at least have an idea of things to do when it’s raining on holiday.

 22. Charge all your electronic devices.
 Laptop, tablet, phone, camera, external battery.
 When was the last time they all had a full battery at the same time?
-Get everything charged so your ready to go exploring when the rain does stop.
+Get everything charged so you’re ready to go exploring when the rain does stop.

 23. Organise your luggage.
 Where did you put that sunblock when you shoved it in your bag in a hurry and why is your hand sanitiser at the bottom of your dirty laundry when it should be in your handbag.
 Get your stuff together so you spend less time looking for things and more time adventuring when the weather turns for the better.

 24. Dance in the rain.
 Kind of.
-Take a dance class or just pop your favourite tunes on in your room and have a boogie.
+Take a dance class, or just pop your favourite tunes on in your room and have a boogie.
 Did you know that dancing is actually good for your mental health as well as your physical health.

 25. Do some trip planning.
 If you’re on a multi-location trip, plan where you’re going next.
 It’s surprising how much of a time suck this is, making it an ideal thing to do when it rains.
 Got everything planned?
 What about your next trip?
-You can find my +100 favourite website for trip planning here.
+You can find my +100 favourite websites for trip planning here.

 26. Dream big.
-I do all my best thinking at the beach and with a lot of downtime, I’ve had a lot of thinking time.
+I do all my best thinking at the beach, and with a lot of downtime, I’ve had a lot of thinking time.
 When do we ever take time to think about our dreams and make plans for how to get there.
-In the last few days I’ve concluded I want to live closer to the beach.
+In the last few days, I’ve concluded I want to live closer to the beach.
 I now need to come up with a plan for how to do it.

 27. Draw something.
-It doesn’t matter if you have the drawing skills of a 5 year old (like me).
+It doesn’t matter if you have the drawing skills of a 5-year-old (like me).
 It’s another activity that’s surprisingly good for your brain.
 I find drawing gives me a visceral memory of the moment and place, too.

 28. Learn how to juggle.
-No, it’s not a skill that’s going to help you save lives or the planet but you’ll be pretty impressive at the next party when you pick up three canapes and fling them around in the air.
+No, it’s not a skill that’s going to help you save lives or the planet, but you’ll be pretty impressive at the next party when you pick up three canapes and fling them around in the air.
 Tip: start with soft, break-proof items.

 29. Go shopping.
 Personally, I’d rather eat my toenails than spend a day shopping in big malls but wandering around local craft shops can be fun and I love poking around local supermarkets to see what people buy for dinner.